gurditsingh/hydeout/_posts/test.md

 ```

  - KTable is all Upsert on non null values.
- - KTable delete the record by null values if key is null it will drop
+ - KTable delete the record by null values if value is null, it will drop
    the record.
  - KTables are equivalent to DB tables (Tables must use the PRIMARY KEY
    constraint), and as in these, using a KTable means that you just care